 Memory Intensive 2 (Formerly “Data Centric”)

-11,000 cores over the two clusters COSMA5 and COSMA6.
-The nodes offer 128GB of memory per node and are connected via a Mellanox FDR 10 2:1 Blocking Infiniband fabric.
+9184 cores in the COSMA6 cluster.
+The 574 nodes offer 128GB of memory per node and are connected via a Mellanox FDR 10 2:1 Blocking Infiniband fabric.
+Storage capacity on COSMA6 is 2.5PB.

-The IB fabric connects COSMA5 to a GPFS and COSMA6 to Lustre filesystem, with the I/O performance for both being 10-11GB/s write and 5-6GB/s read
+The IB fabric connects COSMA6 to Lustre filesystem, with the I/O performance for both being 10-11GB/s write and 5-6GB/s read

 Extreme Scaling Service